Inclusive Teaching: 10 Tips for Teachers

 These teaching tips were developed from our research into gender and behaviour patterns.
 We recognise that there are variants and these behaviours are not the experience of all individuals.
 Inclusive teaching is therefore intended to support all students.

-Boys may be more likely to raise their hands, call out answers and volunteer to take part in activities.
+Avoid asking for volunteers.
+Some groups may be more likely to raise their hands, call out answers and volunteer to take part in activities.
 Other techniques, such as individual whiteboards or selecting students at random, can broaden the range of students participating.

 - Use examples that show how science links to their experience.